Liongrass/21UP/README.md

 - Shutdown logic

 Bugs:
-- When interrupting the process for the first time, it registers as a keyboard press
+- When the machine is initialized, (sometimes) all pins are triggered

 Prerequisites: